clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 Null shits all over this wonderful vibe like a racist Uncle at a Barbecue pervasively entering every conversation to interrupt with their unwelcome thoughts on Gay Marriage and Gender Identity.

-In this analogy the efficient, enjoyable readable flow of the code is interrupted by having to double check everything, litter my code with `?`'s, `??`'s, try catches, and all the extra effort that comes with being forced to converse with a drunk idiot.
+In this analogy the efficient, enjoyable readable flow of the code is interrupted by having to double check everything, litter my code with `?`'s, `??`'s, try catches, and all the extra effort that comes with being forced to mediate any conversation with a drunk idiot.

 # Null